mitra42/corona-tracker/API.md

 #### /consents?...
 Information about what I consent to.
 This would align with any privacy statement, consent can be withdrawn at any time.

+## LOCATION PLUGINS

+We need a consistent API that can be used with plugins